 When will my child be able to access the funded hours?

 From August 2020, you can access the funded hours in the term after your child’s 3rd birthday.
-The table below details when your child will be able to access their entitlement:

 |Birthday Month|| Eligible Month|